AutoCAD Web vs ARES Kudo

 ■ Graebert’s ARES Kudo

-We compared the most recent version of each app made publicly available by the vendors.
-We did not test apps unavailable to the public, such as alpha or beta versions.
-Our tests were performed in August 2019.
+Ralph Grabowski compared the most recent version of each app made publicly available by the vendors.
+He did not test apps unavailable to the public, such as alpha or beta versions.
+His tests were performed in August 2019.

 Overall, the Web app from Graebert outperformed the one from Autodesk, summarized below.
 On the following pages, we provide details and background on these findings.